No matter the time of year, Jackson County is well-known for its endless active outdoor adventures and beauty.

 Take a break from the chilly temperatures outdoors, and grab a slice of pizza and a movie at the local hotspot, Mad Batter Food & Film.
 Mad Batter offers creative comfort food with a free feature film every Thursday, Friday & Saturday in their theater.
 Here, you can eat, drink and catch a flick all for an affordable price.
 Check their website for the monthly movie selections.

-Jackson County is home to two innovative and tasty breweries located in downtown Sylva: Innovation Brewing and Balsam Falls Brewing Co.
+Jackson County is home to four innovative and tasty breweries: Innovation Brewing and Balsam Falls Brewing Co are both located within walking distance of each other in downtown Sylva, Innovation Brewing’s section location, Innovation Station, is located in the heart of Dillsboro, and Whiteside Brewing Co. in Cashiers.
 For those who prefer wine and cocktails over beer, check out Papou’s Wine Shop, The Cut Cocktail Lounge, or The Paper Mill Lounge and Theatre – all perfect choices for great drinks and welcoming environments with locals happy to provide you with even more suggestions for the area.

 There are plenty of dining options around town, so find the one that best fits your palate.